 Smith Spring Trail Loop

 We opted for the short but beautiful Smith Spring Trail loop route.
-We knocked it out in about an hour after we stopped for photos and drank water several times.
-The great thing about this quick hike is that it allowed us to drive in and take a small look at what this park has to offer.
+We knocked it out in about an hour after stopping for photos and drinking water several times.
+The great thing about this quick hike is that it allowed us to drive in and take a small look at what this park offers.
 The changing landscapes around us left us longing to return for a more extended stay with some backcountry camping.

 Guadalupe Peak Texas Highpoint Trail